mithril-security/blindai/docs/docs/cloud-deployment.md

 !!!
 Warning
     The unsecure port must be linked to a predefined ***reverse-proxy*** that manages the ingress and egress traffic and also that will be responsible of encrypting the traffic from the client to the blindAI server.
 Multiple reverse-proxy implementations exist, among them **Nginx** and **Apache**.

-Once Docker is installed, refer to [the deployment guide](deploy-on-premise.md).
+Once Docker is installed, [set up your dev-environment](advanced/setting-up-your-dev-environment.md).